 in NC Furniture Execs Living Room

-Emmett Williams recurring dream of replacing a Picasso on a wall stayed in his psyche until it materialized in the home of a North Carolina furniture President.
+Emmett Williams' recurring dream of replacing a Picasso on a wall stayed in his psyche for 25 years until it materialized in the home of a North Carolina furniture President.

 and another executive towing an Airstream trailer full of furniture designs.
 They stop in front of The ABC Home & Carpet store at 888 Broadway, for a 3 day event on the streets of New York.